 DPhil (York, England); MPhil (St. Andrews, Scotland); BA (Marist, USA)

 Room number: 19.2021

 Phone number: +61 (0) 2 4221 3987

 My research is a sustained attempt to understand human nature in a way which respects natural science but which nevertheless rejects the impersonal metaphysics of much contemporary naturalism.
 In my most recent work I have developed a basic non-representational account of intentionality and phenomenal experience and proposals about what lies at the roots of our everyday social understanding.
-Reaching beyond philosophy, I have often been invited to speak at conferences and expert meetings aimed at clinical psychiatrists, educationalists, narratologists, neuroscientists and – most recently – sport psychologists.
+Reaching beyond philosophy, I am regularly invited to speak at conferences and expert meetings of anthropologists, psychiatrists, therapists, clinicians, educationalists, narratologists, neuroscientists and psychologists.

 Research interests/Areas of expertise